tldr-pages/tldr/pages/common/lpass.md

 # lpass

-> Command line interface for LastPass Password Manager
+> Command line interface for LastPass Password Manager.

 - Login to your LastPass account, by entering your Master Password when promted: